 Wave energy takes advantage of the movement of ocean waves to generate electrical energy.

-The energy carried by waves on the surface of the water can be used to do useful jobs: generating electricity, desalinating water, and pumping water into tanks.
-Wave energy is a renewable energy source.
+The energy carried by waves on the water's surface can be used to do valuable jobs: generating electricity, desalinating water, and pumping water into tanks.
+In addition, wave energy is a renewable energy source.

-This type of energy is considered a clean energy but it carries a certain environmental impact since it modifies the coastal landscape and alters the ecosystem of the seabed.
+This type of energy is considered clean energy, but it carries a particular environmental impact since it modifies the coastal landscape and alters the ecosystem of the seabed.

 The excitation power is estimated in kW per linear meter, that is, in kW / m.
 Wave energy has a much higher power density than wind and solar energy.

-The average electrical energy production of the seas and oceans, as a rule, exceeds 15 kW / m, with a wave height of 2 m, the power reaches 80 kW / m.
+As a rule, the average electrical energy production of the seas and oceans exceeds 15 kW / m; with a wave height of 2 m, the power reaches 80 kW / m.
 That is, by developing the surface of the oceans, there can be no shortage of energy.
-Of course, only a part of the excitation power can be transformed into mechanical and electrical energy, but for water the conversion coefficient is 85% higher than for air.
+But of course, only a part of the excitation power can be transformed into mechanical and electrical energy, but for water, the conversion coefficient is 85% higher than for air.

 Generating electricity from wave energy is not a common practice.
 Currently, only experimental research is being carried out in this area.